featureform/featureform/docs/local_mode.md

 hub = eh.connect(LocalConfig("directory"))
 ```

-This version of mbedding hub works similarly to a traditional EmbeddingHub instance in that you can create and get spaces and write and read from them.
+This version of Embeddinghub works similarly to a traditional Embeddinghub instance in that you can create and get spaces and write and read from them.

 ```py
 item_space = hub.create_space("items", 3)